krhatton/hello-world/README.md

 # hello-world
-This is tutorial walk-thru to understand github
+This is tutorial example walk-thru to understand github

+test the functionalityst